 This shows the way in which a hunter might use the waves themselves to hide behind in approaching his prey.
 In this case he seems to be using a bird dart, not a harpoon, so that must be a bird on the surface of the water.

 The most obvious of these innovations was, of course, the gun bag, made of seal skin.
 It was added to the equipment on the fore deck, its front end attached to either the bow deck thong or a special skin piece sewn onto the deck, its rear (open) end attached to an appropriate fore deck thong.
-A hunter kept both his shotgun and his rifle in this gun bag.
+In the Uummannaq Bay district a hunter kept both his shotgun and his rifle in this gun bag.
 The keel skeg was also related to the use of guns as it improved the directional stability of the kayak, important for safe and accurate shooting.
 Hunting in calm weather with no waves to hide behind, the white camouflage bow screen was introduced.
 While hunting it was in place near the bow and otherwise rolled up and tucked under the deck thongs on the left fore deck.
 By crouching down behind this screen, the hunter could hope to look like a piece of floating ice.
 Typically the hunters also wore thin white anoraks over their other clothing and sometimes a white topped hat.
 Also for camouflage, the one canvas kayak at Illorsuit was painted white as were seven of the 17 sealskin kayaks.
 By 1959, because the use of firearms meant hunting only in calm weather, hunters wore only the spray skirt or waistband (tuitoq).
 The full-body tuvilik was used only for learning and practicing kayak rolling.

 First, of course, would be the search for a seal and then the stalking of any seal discovered.
 If the stalking went well and the hunter was able to come close enough to the seal, he would then attempt to wound it with his shotgun.
-This could be done from farther away than it was possible to harpoon a seal.
+This could be done from farther away than it was possible to throw a harpoon.
 Once it was wounded the hunter could usually, but not always, approach the seal to within harpooning range.

 This shows Tobias as he fired at a seal with his shotgun.
 His sealing float is still on the after deck of his kayak which let’s you know that’s what he’s doing and that he hasn’t yet harpooned the seal.